Leaderboard

 6 points

-Hi All, apologies in advance if this is the wrong home for this thread, if so, admin please re-house to the correct place!
+8. Hi All, apologies in advance if this is the wrong home for this thread, if so, admin please re-house to the correct place!
 Am based in Warsaw, and we've obviously been hit by a huge wave of people fleeing the war.
 The response has been amazing from both Poles and expats here, but it remains utterly heartbreaking seeing this first-hand.
 The news does not tell even a fraction of the stories.
 Anyhow, many of the kids are arriving with nothing; have been raising toys and suchlike for some of them, but was thinking it would be great to give out some City (or other teams!) related stuff - NOT kits or scarves.
 This being Poland, it's not inconceivable some moron will mistake theses colours for a rival Polish team!
 Instead, am thinking of little things kids can keep private and just treasure as something personal: key fobs, stickers, penants, even any old programmes.
 Obviously any postage fees would be covered by myself in advance.
 If you can help, please drop me a private message.
-Thanks!5 points
+Thanks!

 5 points

-'Ello 'ello 'ello, Waugh's going' on 'ere then?4 points
+10. 'Ello 'ello 'ello, Waugh's going' on 'ere then?

 4 points